aseal134/CS371p-Blog/_posts/2015-11-08-Week-Eleven.md

 <h1>Tip of the week</h1>

 For one of my side projects I was trying find a good way store images to on a database.
 I found this awesome website called ‘cloudinary’ that allows you store images and it was just made for that.
-Instructor blog.
 Integrating it with your project is pretty easy regardless of whether is on web or mobile.
 Here is the URL to the site http://cloudinary.com/